ParkedTom/HPC-2014-CW5/Readme.txt

 In order to test that the program at all ran, a stream of 0s generated from /dev/null were used.
 If that completed, three images were used for variation.
 They were:
 	- Lenna, 512x512 http://imgur.com/Rtj0qh3
 	- Stars, 1632x1170 http://imgur.com/sVzF7JM
-	- Modern art style masterpiece from paint 8192x8192 http://imgur.com/2u8vZAx
-For all three cases, the number of levels and bits as they passed.
-Most of the time, varying the number of bits in working cases didn't show any bugs, however different levels would regularly bring up buggy behaviour, especially for large images.
+	- Modern art style masterpiece from paint (by Tom) 8192x8192 http://imgur.com/2u8vZAx For all three cases, the number of levels and bits as they passed.
+Both Lenna and the Modern art work for varying levels and bits, whereas stars shows some bugs for certain cases (e.g. it will produce a correct output for open but not for close).